 - …the human brain contains 100 billion neurons and over 45 miles of nerve networks?

-Neither did I before going through Real Bodies at Bally’s.
+Neither did I. At least, not before going through Real Bodies at Bally’s.

 It’s been 19 years since our last trip through Vegas.
-We didn’t find it very family friendly back then, but were pleasantly surprised at how much cleaner and tamer things seemed this time around.
+We didn’t find it very family friendly back then.
+But we were pleasantly surprised at how much cleaner and tamer things seemed this time around.

-Granted, except for passing through to get to various shows, restaurants, and a couple of the aforementioned exhibits, we steered clear of the casinos.
-But there are lots of wonderfully family-friendly things to do in and around Vegas now (I’ll be reviewing a few more of them next week), and we won’t hesitate to pass this way again.
+Granted, we steered clear of the casinos.
+Except for the few we passed through to get to various shows, restaurants, and a couple of the aforementioned exhibits.
+But there are lots of wonderfully family-friendly things to do in and around Vegas now.
+I’ll be reviewing a few more of them next week.
+We had such fun, we won’t hesitate to pass this way again.

-Please note: Our family received free or discounted admission to all the above attractions either by participating in a US Family Guide blogger promotion (in exchange for this honest review) and/or by purchasing reduced price tickets through Groupon, like these:
+Please note: Our family received free or discounted admission to all the above attractions.
+We accomplished this either by participating in several US Family Guide blogger promotions (in exchange for this honest review).
+We also purchased several reduced price admissions using Groupon Deals, like these: